 - More energetic throughout the day

 - Better insulin sensitivity.

 - Lower blood pressure

 - Lower levels of bad cholesterol.

-It is not only about the number on the scale, your overall health is much more important!
+It is not only about the number on the scale, but your overall health is also much more important!
 Try working out and weight lifting while on keto, this means more fats loss and more muscle gains!

-Ketogenic diet helps you achieve a healthier lifestyle and improves your health significantly.
+A ketogenic diet helps you achieve a healthier lifestyle and improves your health significantly.
 Many of its good signs depend directly on weight loss.
 But how many pounds do you lose following a keto diet?
 As we mentioned it depends on your initial weight, your BMI, your activity level, your body fat percentage and much more.
 Find out the expected weight loss rate and how to avoid hitting the plateau!